hpmmadushanka/MI_DAS/README.md

-step 3 - download yolact.pth file from here and put it inside the weights file. (we used the third(yolact_base_54_800000.pth) one)
+step 3 - download yolact.pth file from here and put it inside the weights file. (we used the third one(yolact_base_54_800000.pth))

 Then in the main directory you need to create a folder named "weights" and you should download the weights from the internet to this "weights" folder.
 The following links for the weights downloads have been given below.